(Scroll down for brief bio)

 Guy has a master’s degree in Bicultural Studies from LaSalle University in Philadelphia and speaks Spanish with native proficiency as a result of his residence abroad during childhood.
 Previously, Guy worked full time in HIV/AIDS programs for more than 25 years, holding senior leadership positions in health departments in Vermont, the District of Columbia, and Maryland.
 He also managed a professional development program in the District of Columbia that provided continuing education credits to social workers and nurses, where he also facilitated workshops on topics such as Social Determinants of Health, HIPAA and Confidentiality, Grant Writing and Fund Development, as well as other topics related to organizational development and program development.

-Guy is an avid bicyclist.
-He also maintains a substantial collection of vintage photographs, which can be seen on Facebook from time to time.
+Guy maintains a substantial collection of vintage photographs, which can be seen on Facebook from time to time.
 His favorite is a stunning portrait of his great-great grandmother, who was born in 1870.
-He resides in Washington.
-DC.
-He enjoys international travel and very long bike rides through the extensive trails of the DMV area.
+He enjoys international travel and very long bike rides through the extensive trails of the Washington, DC metro area.

 Guy has been engaged in genealogy research for over 25 years, with substantial focus on his maternal ancestors in Timbuctoo, NJ, where his fourth great-grandfather bought his family's plot in 1829 for $30.
 His introduction to genealogy came when he had to research other potential heirs to secure the title on his family’s property.
 More recently, his work has encompassed research and public history initiatives to raise the profile of Timbuctoo and antebellum free African Americans in New Jersey history.
 These have included interpretive signage in Timbuctoo, coordination of a curriculum development project in collaboration with local teachers, and preservation efforts for the Timbuctoo cemetery, where the oldest gravestone is dated 1847.